DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: System and Threat Model

 \subsection{System Model}

 As illustrated in Fig. \ref{Fig:BFL}, DP2Guard is a privacy-preserving and Byzantine-robust FL framework designed for IIoT environments.
 It adopts a dual-server structure integrated with a blockchain to ensure secure, reliable, and auditable aggregation.
+In each training round, an edge device $i$ performs local training and splits its computed gradient $G_i$ into two masked parts, denoted as $G_i^1$ and $G_i^2$.
+The Secondary Server (S2) performs hybrid anomaly detection to identify malicious updates and aggregates the $G_i^2$ shares.
+This aggregated result is then written to the blockchain to prevent tampering.
+The Primary Server (S1) retrieves the aggregated gradient from the blockchain and combines it with the sum of $G_i^1$ to reconstruct the global update.
+The updated model is subsequently distributed to all devices via the blockchain, enabling efficient and trustworthy collaboration in IIoT network.